FWeinb/grunt-svgstore/README.md

 Preserve `<desc>` element for screen readers if present.
 Set to `false` to suppress.

+#### options.removeWithId
+Type: `String`
+Default value: `null`

+Use this option to provide an ID of an SVG element you'd like removed.
+Likely use case is a bounding box path.
+Simply add `id='remove-me'` and then supply `removeWithID: 'remove-me'` in the options.

 ## Supplemental Features

 There are some hidden features available in grunt-svgstore: